Know what needs attention today

-Bring patient interest into one study-aware queue with source, owner, status, and next action.
+Bring patient inquiries into a study-aware queue with source, owner, status, duplicate context, and a visible next action for the site team.

-Bring patient interest into one study-aware queue with source, owner, status, and next action.
+Bring patient inquiries into a study-aware queue with source, owner, status, duplicate context, and a visible next action for the site team.

 Hi, I am checking in from the study team.
 Are mornings or afternoons better for a quick follow-up?